 You know what I mean.
 Most dogs, a staring contest is… no contest.
 Not this guy.
 He’d just… look at you.
 I liked that, a lot.

 When we brought Keoki home, four full-grown cats — a family — were already well established although there are trick to help your cat with this transition period, which we tried but as you can expect, it wasn’t love and flowers to begin with.
 Still, Keoki quickly revealed himself to be one of the most tolerant, quiet dogs I’ve ever encountered.

 Cat getting in his personal space?
 The worst he’d give was a low growl.
 More often than not, he’d just get up and go somewhere else.
+We’re definitely not ready to start using the dog leash for running with him, it will be while I think.
 Our oldest cat apparently loves the hard-to-get type, though… she went through a long phase of trying to rub up against him.
 It never worked out.
 But he never snapped at anyone, as far as I can tell.

 Keoki was so quiet, when he did bark, I had to check and make sure it was actually him.
 He didn’t bark at visitors, at the mailman… he was not one to talk.
 In fact, he made more noise sleeping — whining and chuffing, his velvet jowls vibrating and his paws twitching as he chased some dream prey — than he did when he was awake.
 With one notable, highly entertaining exception… that we’ll get to in a bit.

 Keoki wasn’t much of a barker but he certainly was a panter.
 Yes, he was.
 It was almost a nervous habit — you could tell him to “hush,” and he’d get the hint and clomp his mouth shut.
 For a while.

 Keoki was gentle, and, while I’d never admit this to people who flinched at his size when we walked down the street, Keoki was a bit of a wuss.